Merdi-kim/twitter-clone-LensProtocol/README.md

 To get started, do the following :

-- clone the repo
+- clone the repo `git clone https://github.com/Merdi-kim/Decentralized-twitter-clone-.git`
 - cd into the repo
-- install all the dependeecies
+- install all the dependeecies `npm install` or `yarn install`

-To run the project, type `npm run dev` in your terminal.
+To run the project, type `npm run dev` or `yarn dev` in your terminal.
 Now your project is running on http://localhost:3000

 In order to be able to create profiles and post content, you'll need to set up a *.env* .
 Inside that file, set your storage key like this `NEXT_PUBLIC_STORAGE_KEY= `.